easyparkgroup/k8s-workshop/README.md

 ## Step 7: Create autoscaler

-Let's make our service scale horizontally based on actual usage.
+In this step you will make your service scale horizontally based on actual usage/load.

 [Autoscaler](autoscaler.yaml) works on comparing actual resource usage (see `kubectl top pods`)